MISP/misp-rfc/misp-taxonomy-format/raw.md

 A machine tag is composed of a namespace (**MUST**), a predicate (**MUST**) and an optional value (**OPTIONAL**).

 Machine tags are represented as a string.
-Below a set of sample machine tags for different namespaces like tlp, admiralty-scale or osint.
+Below listed are a set of sample machine tags for different namespaces such as tlp, admiralty-scale and osint.

 ~~~~
 tlp:amber